matthewyang204/NotepadEE/README.md

 Alternatively, you may want to use homebrew.
 First, tap my homebrew repo by running `brew tap matthewyang204/homebrew-formulae-casks`.
 After this, you can install the cask.
 On an Intel Mac, you need to install the x86_64 version.
 Run `brew install --cask --no-quarantine notepadee-x86_64`.
 On an Apple Silicon Mac, you need to install the arm64 version, so run `brew install --cask --no-quarantine notepadee-arm64`.
 You can update the cask by running `brew update && brew upgrade notepadee-x86_64` on an Intel Mac or `brew update && brew upgrade notepadee-arm64` on an Apple Silicon Mac.

+All of the prebuilt binaries provided in the README support macOSX Mavericks or better.

 Prebuild requirements:
 - Python 3.4 to 3.12
 - make installed